Graeme specialises in taxation law.

 established an open line of communication and consultation with the Inland

 Graeme is recognised as a leading individual by Legal

-500 Asia Pacific 2018, and is recognised by independent legal directories Chambers Global 2016 and Chambers Asia
+500 Asia Pacific 2018, and is recognised as a leading lawyer in Chambers Asia Pacific 2018.

 Graeme has advised: